 The aforementioned attributes of the physical system supply the input parameters for the enhanced dynamical optimization framework.
-Following the process elucidated in Fig. 4, these system inputs were first passed to the ML model I to predict the required virtual system parameters to kickstart the simulation.
-Then, ML model II was employed to auto-tune the timestep and virtual parameters during the simulation executed using the hybrid OpenMP/MPI method up to 2 million time steps.
-For the rest of the simulation run, ML model II was disabled and ML model I was used.
-The total number of steps S were selected based on the convergence of the density distributions; S was system-dependent and converged results were obtained after $\approx 5-20$ nanoseconds $(14-60\ {\rm hours})$ depending on the electrolyte concentration.
+Following the process elucidated in Fig. 4, these input parameters were first passed to the ML model I to predict the required virtual system parameters to kickstart the simulation.
+Two protocols were followed: in one case, the auto-tuning using ML model II was performed for the entire duration of the simulation by repeating the optimal timestep and virtual parameter pattern inferred by the ANN for 2 million steps interval for subsequent cycles of 2 million steps.
+In the other approach, ML model II was employed to auto-tune the timestep and virtual parameters up to the first 2 million steps and subsequent evolution was performed with fixed values of these parameters predicted by ML model I (non-adaptive).
+Both approaches yielded the same results for the densities within the error bars.
+The total number of steps S were selected based on the convergence of the density distributions; S was system-dependent and converged results were obtained after $\approx 7-20$ nanoseconds depending on the electrolyte concentration.

 In all simulations, regardless of system sizes and presence/absence of electrolytes, good energy conservation was observed with R < 0.05.
-Similarly, the induced charges on the oil-water dielectric interface were accurately tracked by the on-the-fly optimization framework ($f_d < 1\%$; inset in Figure 10 shows the accurate tracking on the functional for the c = 0.02 M case).
+Similarly, the induced charges on the oil-water dielectric interface were accurately tracked by the on-the-fly optimization framework ( $f_d < 1\%$ ; inset in Figure 10 shows the accurate tracking of the functional for the c = 0.02 M case).
 These two key features demonstrated the success of the ML-based virtual parameter selection process.
-As noted before, the bound on R_v is system-size and system-feature-dependent that is informed by prior domain experience; for counterion-only systems, $R_v < 0.15$ as per the expected limit while for electrolyte systems the bound on R_v was higher and increased with increasing c.
-These
+As noted before, the bound on $R_v$ is system-size and system-feature-dependent; for counterion-only systems, $R_v < 0.15$ was recorded as per the expected limit while for electrolyte systems the bound on $R_v$ was higher and increased with increasing c.
+These findings demonstrate that ML models could be trained on smaller systems and applied to larger systems to obtain efficient and stable dynamics of ions in the latter case.

 Figure 10.
 Ionic density profiles extracted from ML-enhanced MD simulations based on the dynamical optimization framework.
-Outset shows the density of positive ions for electrolytes of concentration $c\approx 0.0, 0.02, 0.1, 0.2$ M near negatively-charged oil-water emulsion with dielectric permittivity of oil and water as 2 and 78.5 respectivley.
-Black dashed line refers to the result for the emulsion assumed to be unpolarizable (with oil permittivity as 78.5).
-(Inset) Comparison of the functional optimized dynamically (diamonds) and the functional optimized at regular intervals keeping the ionic configuration static during the optimization process (circles) for $c\approx 0.02$ M system.
+Outset shows the density of positive ions for electrolytes of concentration $c \approx 0.0, 0.02, 0.1$ M near a negatively-charged (-60e) oil-water emulsion with 60 associated counterions.
+The dielectric permittivity of oil and water is 2 and 78.5 respectively.
+Black dashed line refers to the result for the emulsion assumed to be unpolarizable (with oil permittivity as 78.5) at c = 0 M. (Inset) Comparison of the functional optimized dynamically (triangles) and the functional optimized at regular intervals keeping the ionic configuration static during the optimization process (circles) for the $c \approx 0.02$ M system.